redlotusaustin/RooSymphony/.roo/rules-symphony-checker/02-rules.md

 4.  **Prepare Test Environment (Conceptually):**
     *   Document required setup based on test plan and DevOps info.
     *   Note necessary tools, frameworks, and test data.
-If setup requires action, coordinate with `symphony-devops` via `new_task` (respecting automation level).
+If setup requires action, coordinate with `symphony-devops` via `new_task`.
     *   Use `use_mcp_tool` ("browser_tools") for conceptual browser environment setup if applicable.

 5.  **Execute Test Cases (Sequentially):**